AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

   DAILY goals account for what you eat for the day.
   WEEKLY goals account for what you eat for the week.
 * unhealthy: This determines if you are trying to get more of this nutrient or less of it.
-This flag is used to change goals that are set as unhealthy previously.
+This flag is used to change target values of goals that are set as unhealthy previously.
 * CALORIES: Your target value for calories intake, in terms of cal.
 The target value must be a positive integer.
 * PROTEIN: The target for protein intake, in terms of milligrams.
 The target value must be a positive integer.
 * CARBS: Your target value for carbohydrate intake, in terms of milligrams.
 The target value must be a positive integer.